A problem solver masquerading as a content person. Loves a good dry cappuccino.

 No Twitter for Lawyers?
 Hear Marketing Pro Larry Bodine’s Take

 This post title functions well enough; it tells the who (Larry Bodine) and the what (Twitter).
 I think my client structured it in this way because Larry Bodine’s podcast is part of the post.
 However, there are a few ways I could rewrite this blog post for different results:

-This is a bit provocative and makes me wonder WHY it’s useless!
+This is states his opinion right up front, and makes me wonder WHY it’s useless!
 Also I added the word “legal,” because it makes him more of an authority for this legal blog.

-This is shorter, and if puts the focus more on Larry Bodine.
+This puts the focus more on Larry Bodine.